mamunrushdi/Java-Developer/README.md

 CSV, JSON, HTML, CSS, Bootstrap, Designing UML diagram, Apache Tomcat, DevOps Culture, Familiar with Agile Software Development Manifesto.

 #### Residential Status in Russian Federation
 I’m a permanent resident (есть Вид на жительство) of Russian Federation.
-I’m living in Russia since 2009.
+I have been living in Russia since 2009.
 I have Tax Identification Number (ИНН) as well as other all necessary documents to live and work in Russia legally.

 #### About Myself
 As a person, I’m hard worker, active learner, cooperative, sociable and friendly.
 As learner to expand my knowledge and for personal growth I actively follow different kind of educational online forums and blogs, especially [Stackoverflow](stackoverflow.com), [GOTO Conference](https://blog.gotocon.com/), [TEDTALK](ted.com), [Harvard Business Review](https://hbr.org/).
 I try to attend Seminars, Workshop and Hackathon organize in Saint Petersburg.